HAMK-ICT-Project8/arduino-projects/Cluster Communication Port/Ambient LED via BT/README.md

-# Wireless potentiometer with Socketer
+# Ambient LED via Bluetooth
 Documentation is for Arduino <-> Unreal Engine project.

-This project connects physical world into virtual world wirelessly.
-In this project a player can send a command wirelessly to Arduino.
-When a player press keyboard number 1 it will give controls to Arduino potentiometer to adjust a light in the game.
-When a player press x on keyboard it will disconnect the connection.
+This project connects physical world into virtual world wirelessly via bluetooth.
+In this project ambient LED is used on Arduino to detect surrounding light level.
+This value is used to control a light in a gameworld.
+Player can also send values from the game back to Arduino.
+When player presses keyboard number 1 the value will be printed in Arduino Serial Monitor.

-Data transfer between Arduino and computer is made wirelessly in WiFi network.
-To do this, [Sparkfun ESP8266 WiFi shield](https://www.sparkfun.com/products/13287) and a plugin for TCP communication is needed.
-This demo uses [Socketer v0.4 plugin](https://github.com/How2Compute/Socketer) and [Unreal Engine 4.25.4](https://www.unrealengine.com/en-US/)
+All data transfer between Arduino and Unreal Engine is made wirelessly using bluetooth connection.
+To do this, [Sparkfun Bluetooth Mate Silver](https://www.sparkfun.com/products/12576?_ga=2.249061124.245259742.1607244308-1158639612.1605182896) and a plugin for COM port communication is needed.
+This demo uses [Unreal Engine 4.25.4](https://www.unrealengine.com/en-US/) with marketplace's [Cluster communication Port plugin](https://docs.unrealengine.com/marketplace/en-US/product/cluster-communication-port?lang=en-US).
+The plugin costs around 26€.

-_Note: Signal between UE and Arduino varies a lot.
-It is sometimes needed to send multiple commands before one is received by the other end.
-This happens also with Sparkfun ESP8266 Shield Demo so I came to conclusion that the reason is hardware related_

 ## Table of contents
 * [Dependencies](#dependencies)